 The options are endless when it comes to putting together a look for your photoshoot.
 Picture your family picture on the wall of your home and what would reflect your family style and personality while also remaining timeless.
 One client told me she always wears neutrals in her shoots so that she can use her images anywhere in her home and they tie in well to whatever style she has the home decorated in at the time.

 When you choose your outfits, decide upon a colour scheme and look for a mix of clothing in that colour range.
 Include different patterns, textures and styles to pull a whole look together that is fun and interesting and add to it with accessories, such as hats, necklaces and earrings.

-Here are a few examples of some families I have shot that have opted for a simple palate of blacks, whites, blues and greys.
-These colours always work well together and can be paired in many ways.
+Here are a few examples of some families I have captured that have opted for a simple palette of neutrals and plain clothing in a variety of colours and textures.
+These combinations always work well together and can be paired in many ways.

 COLOURS AND PATTERNS